geoscan/pioneer_sdk/pioneer_sdk/mavsub/README.md

 # `wifi.py`

-Enables control over the vehicle Wi-Fi configurations over MAVLink protocol.
+Enables control over the vehicle Wi-Fi configurations using MAVLink protocol.
 The API is quite succinct, as it is built around just one message:
 `WIFI_CONFIG_AP`.
 More: http://mavlink.io/en/messages/common.html#WIFI_CONFIG_AP
-Also, for the details of a particular implementation, refer to `./README.md`

 ## Protocol description

 Since MAVLink description provides no props stipulating particular use-cases, the use of the WIFI_CONFIG_AP message is subject to interpretation.
 Here is how the communication should be conducted with regard to the implementation.

-### Change Wi-Fi STA connection.

 The UAV (Pioneer Mini, or Pioneer with the ESP32-based extension module) provides facilities enabling user to connect the vehicle to an external Wi-Fi